MA in Creative Writing

 The program includes a full year of one-on-one mentoring for the purpose of completing a creative thesis in one of these tracks.
-Faculty are well published both in creative and scholarly arenas; and the small workshops and support encourage a true mentoring bond between student and faculty.
+Internationally-recognized faculty members are well published both in creative and scholarly arenas.
+Student workshops are small and focused, which supports and encourages a true mentoring bond between students and faculty.
 In addition to the dynamic courses and workshops, the program organizes conferences and seminars for the general public, featuring international writers.

-- Two letters of recommendation from professors or if unavailable, from employers.
+- Recommendation letters: Two letters of recommendation from professors or if unavailable, from employers.
 They must be on letterhead and signed.

 During the course of their degree, students are also required to take 1-2 Jewish Studies courses or 1-2 general elective courses.